apoorvags22/stream-chat/README.md

 ## What I learned building this

 Streaming AI responses chunk by chunk required bypassing Angular's default change detection.
-The fix was ChangeDetectorRef — something I've used in enterprise apps before, but never in the context of AI output.
+The fix was ChangeDetectorRef which is something I've used in enterprise apps before, but never in the context of AI output.

 ## Setup